-Drug Dosage Form: Strength Usual Recommended Dose Other Dosing Considerations Administration Considerations Prefilled syringe: 150 mg/1 mL Vial: 150 mg Iyophilized powder 2, 3 and 4, followed by 300 mg every 4 weeks PsA, AS: With a loading dose (not required): 150 mg at weeks 0, 1, 2, 3, and 4, followed by 150 mg every 4 weeks; without loading dose: 150 mg every 4 weeks 150 mg may be acceptable.
+Drug Dosage Form: Usual Recommended Other Dosing Administration Diug Strength Dose Considerations Considerations PsO: 400 mg SQ every other week or 400 mg SQ initially and at weeks 2 and 4, followed by 200 mg every other week AS: 400 mg SQ initially and at weeks 2 and 4.
+Maintenance dose is 200 mg every 2 weeks or 400 mg every 4 weeks.
+Cosentyx (secukinumab) Sensoready pen: 150 mg/1 mL Prefilled syringe: 150 mg/1 mL Vial: 150 mg lyophilized powder PsO: 300 mg by SQ injection at weeks 0, 1, 2, 3 and 4, followed by 300 mg every 4 weeks PsA, AS: With a loading dose (not required): 150 mg at weeks 0, 1, 2, 3, and 4, followed by 150 mg every 4 weeks; without loading dose: 150 mg every 4 weeks PsO: For some patients, a dose of 150 mg may be acceptable.
 PsA: For PsA patients with coexistent moderate to severe PsO, dosing for PsO should be followed.
-If active PsA continues, consider 300 mg dose. subcutaneous injections of 150 mg.
-Patients may self- administer with the pen or prefilled syringe.
+If active PsA continues, consider 300 mg dose.
+Each 300 mg dose is given as 2 subcutaneous injections of 150 mg.
+Patients may self-administer with the pen or prefilled syringe.
 The vial is for healthcare professional use only.
 Enbrel (etanercept) Prefilled syringe: 25 mg and 50 mg Prefilled SureClick autoinjector: 50 mg Multiple-use vial: 25 mg lyophilized powder Solution Cartridge: 50 mg RA, AS, PsA: 50 mg SQ weekly PsO (adults): 50 mg SQ twice weekly for 3 months, then 50 mg weekly PJIA and PsO (pediatrics): ≥63 kg, 50 mg SQ weekly; <63 kg, 0.8 mg/kg SQ weekly RA, AS, PsA: MTX, NSAIDs, glucocorticoids, salicylates, or analgesics may be continued JIA: NSAIDs glucocorticoids, or analgesics may be continued Patients may be taught to self-inject.
 May bring to room temperature prior to injecting.
-Entyvio (vedolizumab) Lyophilized cake for injection in 300 mg single-dose vial CD and UC: 300 mg administered by intravenous infusion at time 0, 2, and 6 weeks, and then every 8weeks thereafter.
+Entyvio (vedolizumab) Lyophilized cake for injection in 300 mg single-dose vial cD and UC: 300 mg administered by intravenous infusion at time 0, 2, and 6 weeks, and then every 8weeks thereafter.
 Discontinue therapy if there is no evidence of therapeutic benefit by week 14.
 All immunizations should be to date according to current guidelines prior to initial dose.
 Entyvio should be reconstituted at room temperature and prepared by a trained medical professional.
 It should be used as soon as possible after reconstitution and dilution.
-Humira (adalimumab) Prefilled syringe: 10 mg/0.1 mL 10 mg/0.2 mL 20 mg/0.2 mL 20 mg/0.4 mL 40 mg/0.4 mL 40 mg/0.8 mL 80 mg/0.8 mL Single-use pen: 80 mg/0.8 mL 40 mg/0.8 mL 40 mg/0.4 mL Single-use vial: 40 mg/0.8 mL RA, AS, PsA: 40 mg SQ every other week.
-For RA, may increase to 40 mg every week if not on MTX.
-PJIA: 10 kg to <15 kg: 10 mg SQ every other week; 15 kg to <30 kg: 20 mg SQ every other week; ≥30 kg, 40 mg SQ every other week CD, HS and UC: 160 mg SQ on Day 1 (given in 1 day or split over 2 consecutive days), followed by 80 mg SQ 2 RA, AS, PsA: MTX, other non- biologic DMARDS, glucocorticoids, NSAIDs, and/or analgesics may be continued.
-JIA: NSAIDs, MTX, analgesics, and/or glucocorticoids, may be continued.
-CD and UC: aminosalicylates and/or Patients may be taught to self-inject.
-Injections should occur at separate sites in the thigh or abdomen.
-Rotate injection sites.
-May bring to room temperature prior to injecting.
+Humira (adalimumab) Prefilled syringe: 10 mg/0.1 mL RA, AS, PsA: 40 mg SQ every other week.
+RA, AS, PsA: MTX, other non- Patients may be taught to self-inject.